 Never scrape the sides of the bowl again!
-I recommend the KitchenAid flex beater attachment.
+I recommend the KitchenAid flex beater attachment at Amazon:

 But you need to know the right attachments to use with your KitchenAid mixer for your unique cookie needs.
 Below are three of the best attachments you can buy for cookie making.
 Find out which ones work for you and get baking!